China 'rotates' troops in Hong Kong ahead of planned rallies

-China's military on Thursday said fresh troops had arrived in Hong Kong as part of a routine rotation, as the financial hub prepares for fresh political rallies against Beijing's tightening grip on the city.
+China's military on Thursday said fresh troops had arrived in Hong Kong as part of a routine "rotation", as the financial hub prepares for more political rallies against Beijing's tightening grip on the city.

-State media published a video of armoured personnel carriers and trucks driving across the Hong Kong border in the border.
+State media published a video of armoured personnel carriers and trucks driving across the Hong Kong border.

 "The Hong Kong Garrison of the Chinese People's Liberation Army on Thursday morning completed the 22nd rotation since it began garrisoning Hong Kong in 1997," Xinhua news agency reported.

+The well-publicised troop movement comes days before a planned new mass rally on Saturday which was expected to draw hundreds of thousands to the Hong Kong's streets.

+Hong Kong has sunk deep into political unrest, prompting Beijing to ramp up its rhetoric, describing some protest actions as "terrorist-like".

-But Hong Kong police denied permission for the demonstration on security grounds, raising the likelihood of another weekend of clashes between police and protesters.
+Permission for Saturday's mass rally was denied by Hong Police on security grounds, raising the likelihood of another weekend of clashes between police and protesters, who will likely come out in defiance of the ban.

-In a letter to the rally organisers the Civil Human Rights Front (CHRF) on Thursday, police said they feared some participants would commit "violent and destructive acts".
+In a letter to the rally organisers the Civil Human Rights Front (CHRF), police said they feared some participants would commit "violent and destructive acts".

-Protesters have not only carried out "arson and large scale road blockades but also used petrol bombs, steel balls, bricks, long spears, metal poles, as well as various self-made weapons to destroy public property," the letter said of previous protests.
+Protesters have so far carried out "arson and large scale road blockades" and "used petrol bombs, steel balls, bricks, long spears, metal poles, as well as various self-made weapons to destroy public property", the letter said of previous rallies.

 The protests were ignited when the city's Beijing-backed government tried to pass a bill allowing extraditions to mainland China.